michaelmoy/yocto-build-confs/README.md

 ln -s /home/michael/MoySandbox/yocto/yocto-build-confs/conf/bblayers.conf /home/michael/MoySandbox/yocto/poky/build/conf/bblayers.conf

 The 7 Inch Touchscreen works on dunfell automatically.
-All the other branches need to be build for TS only suppport.
+All the other branches need to be build for TS or NON-TS; it is not automatic like in dunfell.

+The 7 Inch Touchscreen 2 is not supported at this time; even in dunfell

 The branch breakdown: